muratkeremozcan/pizza-api/README.md

 #### Local env vars and `process.env`

 We can use [dotenv](https://www.npmjs.com/package/dotenv) to have access to `process.env` in our Node code.  `npm i dotenv` and create a gitignored `.env` file in the root of your project.
-Note that it has to be a project dependency.
+Note that `dotenv` has to be a project dependency because we need it in the source code.

 Per convention, we can create a `.env.example` file in the root, and that should communicate to repo users that they need an `.env` file with real values in place of wildcards.